 It is important to note the difference between distance traveled and displacement since, in general, they are different concepts that are often confused.
 Distance traveled is a scalar magnitude that is measured over the trajectory.
 Displacement is a vector magnitude that depends only on the initial and final position of the body and which is independent of the trajectory.
 Imagine a body that moves on a circular path, thus returning to the starting point.
-The distance traveled by the body will be (the circumference length).
-In contrast, the displacement vector is 0 because the position vector at the beginning of the movement and the position vector at the end are the same.
+The distance traveled by the body will be

 The following are some similarities and differences which can be deduced easily from the above.

 |Vector magnitude||Scalar magnitude|

 |Depends on the initial and final points||It depends on the trajectory|

 |Its magnitude coincides with the distance traveled when the trajectory is a straight line and there is no change of direction.||Its value matches the magnitude of the displacement vector when the trajectory is a straight line and there is no change of direction.|